codex-press/wordpress-plugin/README.md

 A plugin for the popular WordPress CMS that allows you to easily create embeds and stub posts for any Codex Press article.

-More information on WordPress integration is available in the Codex Press documentation site.
+More information on WordPress integration is available in the Codex Press [documentation site].

 [documentation site]: https://codex.press/docs/wordpress